Figures of Speech in the English Language

 A Part to Represent a Whole

-- The phrase “hired hands” refer to workers.
+- The phrase “hired hands” refers to workers.

 - The word “head” refers to counting cattle or people.